TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Abstract

 \section{Abstract}

-Today's scientific simulations require a significant reduction of data volume because of extremely large amounts of data they produce and the limited I/O bandwidth and storage space.
+Today's scientific simulations require significant data volume reduction because of the enormous amounts of data produced and the limited I/O bandwidth and storage space.
 Error-bounded lossy compression has been considered one of the most effective solutions to the above problem.
 However, little work has been done to improve error-bounded lossy compression for Adaptive Mesh Refinement (AMR) simulation data.
 Unlike the previous work that only leverages 1D compression, in this work, we propose an approach (\textsc{TAC}) to leverage high-dimensional SZ compression for each refinement level of AMR data.
-To remove the data redundancy across different levels, we propose several pre-process strategies and adaptively use them based on the data characteristics.
-We further optimize \textsc{TAC} to \textsc{TAC+} by improving the lossless encoding stage of SZ compression to efficiently handle many small AMR data blocks after the pre-processing.
-Experiments on 8 AMR datasets from a real-world large-scale AMR simulation demonstrate that \textsc{TAC+} can improve the compression ratio by up to 4.9$\times$ under the same data distortion, compared to the state-of-the-art method.
+To remove the data redundancy across different levels, we propose several pre-process strategies and adaptively use them based on the data features.
+We further optimize \textsc{TAC} to \textsc{TAC+} by improving the lossless encoding stage of SZ compression to handle many small AMR data blocks after the pre-processing efficiently.
+Experiments on 10 AMR datasets from three real-world large-scale AMR simulations demonstrate that \textsc{TAC+} can improve the compression ratio by up to 4.9$\times$ under the same data distortion, compared to the state-of-the-art method.
 In addition, we leverage the flexibility of our approach to tune the error bound for each level, which achieves much lower data distortion on two application-specific metrics.